chenqmion/QCDock/README.md

 We find in the simulation that metalization on the inner edges of PCB will significantly suppress the influence of PCB and chip on the box mode.
 We truncate the waveguide 0.1mm from the inner edges and 0.2mm from the outer edges to faciliate edge plating.
 The 4 screw holes of 2.2mm diameter are also edge plated.

 ## Box modes
-The box-mode simulations are performed with the eigenfrequency solver of COMSOL<sup>TM</sup>.
+The box-mode simulations are performed by using the eigenfrequency solver of COMSOL<sup>TM</sup>.
 We search for the eigenmodes around 5GHz with normal mesh size.
 The perfect electric conductor (PEC) condition is applied to the inner surface of the cavity, all the surfaces of PCB, and the upper surface of the chip.
 In addition, we define 5 wirebonds on each edge of the chip.<br/><br/>

 <img src="Figures/COMSOL_Box.png" width="900"/>
 <em>Fig. 1 Bare box modes.
 Note that the box is upside down.</em><br/><br/>